Apple releases emergency update after discovering critical flaw

 Two security vulnerabilities in Apple’s iOS and MacOS operating systems have caused the company to release an emergency update today (19) that must be done by all users.

-According to a note from the tech giant, the vulnerabilities could allow malicious parties to take “complete control of devices” by executing malicious code with elevated privileges without the knowledge or permission of the device owner.
+According to a note from the tech giant, the vulnerabilities could allow bad actors to take “complete control of devices” by executing malicious code with elevated privileges without the knowledge or permission of the device owner.

 The security flaw has been identified on iPhone 6S and higher devices; all models of iPad Pro, iPad 2 and above; iPad 5th generation and above; iPad Mini 4 and up and on the 7th generation iPod Touch.